KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-RandomQuranAyah by slametps](https://github.com/slametps/MMM-RandomQuranAyah)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `jquery-3.1.1.min.js`: Replace it with built-in fetch.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RandomYouTubePlayer by justjim1220](https://github.com/justjim1220/MMM-RandomYouTubePlayer)